Greenhitech Ventures Ltd gets in-principal listing approval from BSE SME - www.lokmattimes.com

 Greenhitech Ventures Ltd gets in-principal listing approval from BSE SME

-PNN Mumbai (Maharashtra) [India], March 26: Greenhitech Ventures Limited trades various petroleum-based products tailored to diverse industry needs, including ...
+Mumbai (Maharashtra) [India], March 26: Greenhitech Ventures Limited trades various petroleum-based products tailored to diverse industry needs, including biofuels, ...

 Mumbai (Maharashtra) [India], March 26: Greenhitech Ventures Limited trades various petroleum-based products tailored to diverse industry needs, including biofuels, bitumen, and furnace oils.
 The company actively engages in the operation and maintenance of ethanol manufacturing in government-owned distilleries.